-Single sign-on (SSO) lets users who have authenticated to AM access multiple independent services from a single login session by storing user sessions as HTTP cookies.
-(If you are unfamiliar with HTTP cookies, see About HTTP Cookies for more information.)
+Single sign-on (SSO) lets users who have authenticated to Identity Cloud access multiple independent services from a single login session by storing user sessions as HTTP cookies.

-For example, CDSSO allows your AM servers in the DNS domain
+For example, CDSSO lets your AM servers in the DNS domain

 When implementing CDSSO, take into account the following points:

-For SSO across multiple organizations or when integrating with other access management software, use AM’s federation capabilities, such as OAuth 2.0 or SAML v2.0.
+For SSO across multiple organizations or when integrating with other access management software, use AM’s federation capabilities, such as OAuth 2.0 or SAML 2.0.

 AM also supports CDSSO with IG version 6 or later.
-For more information, see Single Sign-On and Cross-Domain Single Sign-On in the IG documentation.
+For details, refer to Single sign-on and cross-domain single sign-on in the IG documentation.

 During the CDSSO flow, the agents create cookies for the different domains specified in the agent profile,